SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

-All the arguments for the plugin parameters of the "Motion Feedback" plugin must be supplied in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#tab-plugins) of the setup tool.
+All the arguments for the plugin parameters of the "Motion Feedback" plugin must be supplied in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool.
 For the plugin itself the following arguments are relvant:

 	connector: *path to sfx-100-console-application*;
 	motion: *initialState* *onOffFunction* *intensityFunction* *initialIntensity*;